validatedpatterns/medical-diagnosis/README.md

 # Validated Pattern - XRay analysis automated pipeline

 This Validated Pattern is based on a demo implemetation of an automated data pipeline for chest Xray analysis previously developed by Red Hat.
-The original demo can be found in https://github.com/red-hat-data-services/jumpstart-library[here].
+The original demo can be found [here](https://github.com/red-hat-data-services/jumpstart-library]).

 The Validated Pattern includes the same functionality as the original demonstration.
 The difference is that we use the *GitOps* to deploy most of the components which includes operators, creation of namespaces,